gliboc/eww/README.md

 Its aim is to build a distributed hash table using a ring-shaped topology of erlang nodes.

+## Usage

+Compile the modules using `make`.
+Then, you can use the `agent` module to spawn a topology and manage the nodes of the network.

 ## Architecture

 ### Agent